Wasserstein Steepest Descent Flows of Discrepancies with Riesz Kernels: Interaction Energy Flows

 Then the assertion follows for the Dini derivative by taking the right-hand side derivative of $\mathcal E_{K}\circ \gamma_{\zb v}$ at $t=0$.
 By Proposition~\ref{prop:lip-int-pot}, we know that $\mathcal E_{K}$ is locally Lipschitz for Riesz kernels \eqref{eq:riesz} with $r \in [1,2]$.
 Then, by Proposition \ref{prop:dini-hard}, the Dini- and Hadamard derivative coincide which completes the proof. \end{proof}

 Part (i) of the theorem implies in particular, that there exists no Wasserstein steepest descent flow of $\mathcal E_K$ starting at $\delta_p$, if $K$ is a Riesz kernel \eqref{eq:riesz} with $r\in(0,1)$.
-Moreover, for $r\in(1,2]$, a Wasserstein steepest descent flow starting at $\delta_p$ is trivially given by the constant curve $\gamma(t)=\delta_p$.
+Moreover, for $r\in(1,2]$, a possible Wasserstein steepest descent flow starting at $\delta_p$ is given by the constant curve $\gamma(t)=\delta_p$.
+This curves are moreover Wasserstein gradient flows in the sense of \eqref{wgf}.